Saiishago/README_Generator/README.md

 ## Usage

-Click on the link,https://drive.google.com/file/d/13p1iqU3h_UewG3Ee0CZBxfmxQIi45ZeQ/view?usp=sharing  follow the walkthrough video and see how the command-line application works and how it could be used or improved in the future.
+Click on the link, follow the video and see how the command-line application works and how you may use it in the future. https://drive.google.com/file/d/13p1iqU3h_UewG3Ee0CZBxfmxQIi45ZeQ/view?usp=sharing
 ![Alt text](<assets/images/README.md preview file.png>)

-## Personal Information
+## UserI

-undefined
+My Github information @Saiishago and/or mphagosk@gmail.com

 ## Motivation